 Provo City is characterized by well-maintained neighborhoods that accommodate diversity and enrich the quality of life while maintaining their own unique sense of place.
 Provo’s neighborhoods are well-connected and offer recreational opportunities by capitalizing on its abundant local natural amenities.
 Provo neighborhoods offer families and individuals a safe and positive environment in which to interact and prosper.

-*********

-Provo City should continue to work to maintain a diverse mix of housing for people of different ages, incomes, and ethnicities.
-Given the lack in affordable housing, the City should continue to work with non-profit groups to encourage affordable housing while still promoting quality architecture and amenities such as trails, parks, and open space.
-Any new high density development should be considered in very particular instances and should be within walking distance of transit.

-"Provo City need to provide the full range of housing options for all income levels and for all demographics and these options should be well distributed throughout the city so as to create neighborhoods that are balanced in their diversity while remaining stable, safe and affordable.
-In its growth and development of these housing options, Provo City should ensure that new construction of buildings meets the highest building standards for low-impact construction materials, energy-efficiency, and maximal use of clean and renewable energy so as to reduce the impact on air quality and to provide more environmentally sustainable housing options."
+Provo City recognizes the important role of housing in the health, safety, and welfare of the public and is committed to pursuing an optimal housing inventory to ensure that every neighborhood is vibrant, healthy, and stable.
+To meet the challenges of growth, the City must work judiciously, cautiously, and creatively to:

+provide quality, affordable, and sustainable housing, in sufficient quantity, for residents of every age, income, ability, and family-type within the community.

+create and sustain neighborhoods of distinct character and a sense of place where families and individuals feel safe and want to and can remain;

+ensure new affordable, mixed, or higher density housing options are appropriately distributed throughout the city;

+sustain the services and amenities that the residents enjoy;

+build, renovate, and maintain architecturally sound, aesthetically pleasing, and responsible and sustainable housing.

 Provo’s primary housing goal is to provide adequate housing that meets population demands and supports the health, safety, and welfare of the public.
 To help achieve this goal, and to comply with Utah Code, a moderate income housing plan is provided.

 3.4 Goals and Implementation

-Goal 3.4.1 Encourage owner occupancy or long-term residency by promoting healthy and balanced neighborhoods for schools, businesses, religious congregations, and community organizations.
+Goal 3.4.1 Encourage owner occupancy or long-term residency by promoting healthy and balanced and stable neighborhoods for where schools, businesses, religious congregations, and community organizations can thrive..

 3.4.1.1 Encourage new, one-family detached neighborhoods;